CitizenHealth/react-native-human-api/README.md

 This is a React Native native module based on  [wayneholis/react-native-humanapi](https://github.com/wayneholis/react-native-humanapi) library.

-The Human API SDK has been updated to the latest.
+The Human API SDK has been updated to the latest build.

 # react-native-react-native-human-api